Upper Ark Forest Fund to support wildfire plan implementation

 The Upper Ark Forest Fund created by the National Forest Foundation (NFF) is set to accelerate forest treatments as outlined in the Chaffee County Community Wildfire Protection Plan.

-As the Congressionally chartered partner of the U.S. Forest Service, NFF manages on-the-ground projects that benefit national forest, by improving forest health and reducing wildfire risk, including forest thinning and prescribed low-intensity burning.
+As the Congressionally chartered partner of the U.S. Forest Service, NFF manages on-the-ground projects that benefit national forests, by improving forest health and reducing wildfire risk, including forest thinning and prescribed low-intensity burning.

 The NFF has worked in Colorado for nearly 20 years.
 It chose the Upper Arkansas River Basin to develop the fund because of strong community support for reducing wildfire risk, shown by voter passage of the 2018 ballot measure that created the Chaffee Common Ground Fund.